bereacs/ba4abw-www/todo/_posts/2013-02-26-explaining-ladybug.md

 ### Handling State

 We refer to the values stored in a program as the *state* of the program.
-When we use the word "state" in this way, it is like saying "The *state* of Matt's office is that it is a disaster zone, and no one should be allowed to enter without proper safety equipment."

-There is a lot of state in this program: the positions of the ladybug, aphid, and [f](http://www.youtube.com/watch?v=AYVQ7pyhAVo)rog, their heading, and rotation.
+"State" is a general notion from physics borrowed by robotics and computer science; it refers to a technical description of a system at any specific point in time.
+For example, the *state* of a clock is the time shown on its face.
+The *state* of Matt's office is that it is a disaster zone, and no one should be allowed to enter without proper safety equipment.
+There is a lot of "state" in this program: the positions of the ladybug, aphid, and [f](http://www.youtube.com/watch?v=AYVQ7pyhAVo)rog, their heading, and rotation.
 However, we would like you to focus your second piece of writing on just one: the global variable called **energy**.

-Explain what happens to this variable throughout the life of the program.
-By this, we really mean "what events happen that cause this variable to change, by how much, and why?"
-As part of your exploration, describe both the most common case (a mix of events) as well as one or two uncommon even patterns (eg. the case where only the timer event happens, over and over, or where you never, ever get hit by the frog).
+Explain what happens to the energy variable throughout the life of the program.
+By this, we mean "what events happen that cause this variable to change, by how much, and why?"
+As part of your exploration, describe both the most common situation (a mix of events) as well as one or two uncommon even patterns (eg. the situation where only the timer event happens, over and over, or where you never, ever get hit by the frog).

 ## Submission